elmish/Elmish.WPF/REFERENCE.md

 - `elmEq` is a good choice if `get` returns multiple items from the model wrapped inline in a tuple or record.
 It will compare each member of the `get` return value separately (i.e. each record field, or each tuple item).
 Reference-typed members will be compared using reference equality, and string members and value-typed members will be compared using structural equality.

 You may pass any function you want for `equals`; it does not have to be one of the above.
 For example, if you want structural comparison (note the caveat above however), you can pass `(=)`.

+### Caching

+For performance optimization, `Binding.addCaching` caches viewmodel values.

+Cached bindings store values retrieved using `get`, so if the view tries to get a value that has not yet been updated, the binding will return the previous value rather than calling `get` again.
+Non-cached bindings call `get` every time.

 ### Mapping bindings